digitalcytometry/ecotyper/README.md

 -   perform cell state and ecotype discovery in scRNA-seq and pre-sorted cell type-specific profiles (Tutorials 5 and 6).

-Besides these packages, the additional resources described in the next section are needed for analyses described in Tutorials 3 and 4.
+Besides these pacakges, the additional resources described in the next section are needed for analyses described in Tutorials 3 and 4.

 ### Additional resources